buhrmi/vue-sync/README.md

 # vue-sync

-> Allows you to synchronize state of your vue components with other places.
+> Synchronizes the state of vue components with other places.
 > Currently there are plans for different synchronization strategies:
 >
 > 1. [x] Browser URL
 > 2. [ ] Browser local storage
-> 3. [ ] Server API
+> 3. [ ] Server API / websockets
 > 4. [ ] WebRTC

 ## Install